BeameryHQ/connect4/README.md

 ### Tasks

-The aim is to develop an interactive version of the game which the candidate and interviewer can play together.
+The aim is to implement the game logic for a two-player version of Connect 4.

-A simple, text-based, representation of the grid is encouraged to start with.
+A simple, text-based, representation of the grid is encouraged.
 For example, you might use `.` (or ⚫️) for empty slots, and `x` (or 🔴) and `o` (or 🔵) for pieces of the two players.
 Players can input their turns via the REPL.

-The focus of the exercise is to create the game logic, not the user interface.
-Therefore, the interface can be a simple console logs (hard-coded or not)
+There is no need to create a graphical user interface.

 A minimal version of the game should support: